Learning to Deliberate: Meta-policy Collaboration for Agentic LLMs with Multi-agent Reinforcement Learning: Method

 \subsection{SoftRankPO: A Stable Policy Optimization Algorithm for Deliberation}

+Learning a high-level deliberation policy $\pi_\theta$ within our Dec-POMDP setting is challenging because the reward signal is sparse and highly non-uniform across batches.
+The \textsc{Refine} action in particular depends on stochastic LLM generations, leading to heavy-tailed returns and rounds where almost all agents make similar choices.
+In these cases the within-batch standard deviation can be extremely small, while the across-batch variance remains large.
+Moreover, the step-wise differential gains and leave-one-out consensus rewards can amplify this effect: high-consensus rounds often exhibit near-zero within-batch variance, whereas batches with more diverse or difficult candidates induce much larger variability.
+Standard policy gradients, including PPO and GRPO, construct advantages directly from raw reward magnitudes, so their gradient variance is sensitive to such scale and variance heterogeneity even after per-group normalization.
+In regimes with near-degenerate batches, per-group standard-deviation normalization can become numerically brittle.

-Unlike in traditional control tasks with smooth feedback, the rewards derived from deliberation are inherently sparse, high-variance, and arise from heterogeneous action outcomes.
-The \textsc{Refine} action, in particular, which depends on the stochastic generative output of an LLM, introduces significant uncertainty into the learning process.
-This environment yields a reward signal that is often heavy-tailed and whose scale can vary by orders of magnitude across different problem instances, compromising standard policy gradient methods, including PPO and even the more advanced GRPO.
-The stability of these algorithms hinges on the quality of the advantage function.
-In practice, rewards across tasks vary by orders of magnitude, and even simple affine rescaling $R \mapsto \alpha R + \beta$ can lead to arbitrarily inflated or collapsed gradients.
-The gradient variance satisfies $\operatorname{Var}[\nabla \mathcal{L}] \propto \operatorname{Var}[R]$, making learning unstable under batch-specific reward shifts.
-Although techniques such as baseline subtraction or batch normalization attempt to control for variance, they do not eliminate the underlying dependence on reward scale, which remains a brittle foundation in collaborative systems where agents operate with heterogeneous criteria and subjective feedback.
+In practice, the effective reward scale can differ substantially across tasks and batches, and even simple affine rescaling $R \mapsto \alpha R + \beta$ can significantly inflate or shrink gradient magnitudes.
+Since the gradient variance satisfies $\operatorname{Var}[\nabla \mathcal{L}] \propto \operatorname{Var}[R]$, learning can become unstable under batch-specific reward shifts.
+Although techniques such as baseline subtraction, batch normalization, or group-wise standardization help reduce variance, they do not remove the underlying dependence on reward scale, which remains a fragile foundation in collaborative systems where agents operate with heterogeneous criteria and subjective feedback.